corpunWorld Corporal Punishment Research

 US State Department Report on Human Rights Practices 2005

-Notes that JCP had been ruled unconstitutional and reports on the May 2005 caning sentence by a magistrate's court mentioned above, but states that the punishment had not been carried out.
-(The 2006 report adds no further information.)
+Notes that JCP had been ruled unconstitutional.
+There was a caning sentence by a magistrate's court in May 2005, but the punishment had not been carried out.
+(The 2006 report adds no further information.
+The reports for 2007 to 2011 inclusive do not mention JCP.)

 Various bodies, including the Fijian Teachers Association and the Great Council of Chiefs, as well as the Methodist Church, strongly oppose abolition.